johnxu21/msrLab/README.md

 To run the script on Linux

-First give a execution permission using the command below
+First give execution permission using the command below

 ```python
 sudo chmod u+x script.sh